PRESS ESC TO CLOSE

 $35.00

 Be careful with alcoholic drinks.
-If your dog is around before the firework display, be careful with alcoholic drinks.
 Don’t leave them within reach of your dog, and keep an eye on your guests.
-Alcohol intoxication can result in coma or death because a dog’s kidneys cannot filter or process the alcohol.
+Alcohol intoxication can result in coma or death as a dog’s kidneys cannot filter or process the alcohol.

-Lather your dog up in sunscreen.
-Dogs find sunscreen tasty, but it can make them very sick.
-Ingesting sunscreen can cause drooling, vomiting, diarrhea, excessive thirst and lethargy.
-If your dog needs some sun protection, use dog-friendly kinds, like Dug and Bitch’s Organic Dog Sun Protectant Spray with Red Raspberry Seed Oil.
+Dogs may find human sunscreen tasty, but it can make them very sick.
+Ingesting sunscreen can cause drooling, vomiting, diarrhea, excessive thirst, and lethargy.
+If your dog needs some sun protection, use dog-friendly kinds.

-Keep your dog away from glow jewelry.
-Yes, it looks cool, but it can make your dog very sick.
+Yes, it looks cool, but it can make your dog very ill.
 If your dog is a chewer, he can eat the plastic and cause intestinal blockages.
-The chemical that glows will make your dog sick to her stomach.
+The chemical that glows can also make your dog sick to her stomach.

-Don’t put human insect repellant.
 DEET, a common ingredient in human insect repellent, can cause neurological impairment.
 Instead, treat your dog with dog-friendly insect protection that are made with natural ingredients like lemon, neem, or peppermint oil.

-Avoid feeding table scraps.
-A small piece of hamburger or chicken (no bones!) is fine, but there are several common foods in a typical picnic that are harmful to dogs.
-These include: onions, grapes, raisins, macadamia nuts, avocado, chocolate, artificial sweetener, coffee and citrus.
-A sudden meal of excessively rich food can make your dog miserable later, especially older dogs with more sensitive stomachs.
-Some of these foods, like raisins are grapes, can be fatal even in small amounts.
+A small piece of plain hamburger or chicken (no bones!) is probably fine, but there are several common foods in a typical picnic that are harmful to dogs.
+These include: onions, grapes, raisins, macadamia nuts, avocado, chocolate, artificial sweetener, coffee, and citrus.
+Also, a sudden meal of excessively rich food can make your dog miserable later, especially older dogs with more sensitive stomachs.

-Fireworks.
 Fireworks and dogs do NOT mix.
 The best way to keep your dog safe is to keep him away from fireworks of all kinds, including sparklers.
 Plan to have your dog inside in a safe place during any fireworks display, no matter how small.

 Related: Preparing for the Worst: How to Prevent Your Dog From Getting Lost and Never Found